 The program is designed to cover three years.
 The aim is to provide a broad range of experiences in both clinical and investigative gastroenterology hepatology.
 Matriculating fellows are expected to be well prepared for future careers in either academic or practice settings.
 Two to three fellows are accepted each year in the three-year general GI program.

-Northwestern University offers state-of-the-art facilities in the heart of downtown Chicago, including Northwestern Memorial Hospital (NMH) and the Jesse Brown VA Medical Center.
+We offer state-of-the-art facilities in the heart of downtown Chicago, including Northwestern Memorial Hospital (NMH) and the Jesse Brown VA Medical Center.
 NMH has state of the art GI endoscopy procedure rooms, inpatient and outpatient facilities, conference facilities and an electronic medical record for inpatient and outpatient encounters.

 The Division of Gastroenterology & Hepatology is fortunate in having fulltime faculty clinical investigators with interests and expertise in several major areas of digestive disease.
 These areas include gastroesophageal reflux disease, esophageal motor disorders, gastrointestinal motility, functional gastrointestinal disorders, viral hepatitis, liver transplantation, chronic liver disease, colon cancer, peptic ulcer disease, inflammatory bowel disease, pancreaticobiliary disease, advanced endoscopy, clinical trials and outcomes research.
 Active clinical and/or basic science research efforts exist in these areas.

 Teaching is an integral part of the fellowship program at Northwestern.
 Fellows learn through clinical rotations, outpatient clinics, specialty electives and numerous education conferences.